About GitQi

 Your HTML is the database

-There is no backing store, no CMS schema, no headless API.
-The file you see in the browser is the file on disk is the file on GitHub.
+There is no database schema, no CMS templates, no headless API.
+The file you see in the browser is the file on disk and on GitHub.
 That's the whole data model — and it means you can read it, grep it, diff it, or walk away with it at any time.

 🏠